 Horizontal issues should be addressed via a central legislative act.
 If this is not possible consistency and convergence of sector-specific case by case regulation needs to be ensured.
 The need for an easy to navigate central legislative act, becomes evident in the area of public procurement,

-strengthening of legislative discontinuity, whereby unfinished legislative proposals at the first reading stage between the co-legislators, where no agreement is in sight, are not automatically carried over in the next legislative period.
+strengthening of legislative discontinuity in line with the treaty, whereby unfinished legislative proposals at the first reading stage between the co-legislators, where no agreement is in sight, are not automatically carried over in the next legislative period.

 Bridging the gap between public & private sectors through a constant communication with representative industrial stakeholders and assuring a high grade of transparency in the process of designing and adoption of new regulatory framework or new initiatives with impact on industrial competitiveness of the member states.

+An Industrial Accelerator Act that brings forward substantial acceleration and simplification for manufactures, does not create additional bureaucratic burden, supports the competitiveness of Europe’s industrial base and strengthens investment in Europe.

 To achieve our common goal of a stronger, more resilient and more competitive Europe, we will need to create a policy environment in which both digitalisation and decarbonisation of industry can become a realistic and successful business case along the entire industrial value chain.
 Therefore, measures should reflect more the needs of and the current competitive situation facing industry.
 For example, industrial AI (artificial intelligenc) can be a strong European asset, especially since European industry owns its data and is already aiming to utilise it to strengthen its competitiveness.
-Therefore, we need a coherent framework for the digital transformation of industry.
-The development of interoperable and trusted data ecosystems in Europe is a key to the shared use of high-quality and sensitive data across companies, e.g. for innovative services and AI applications.
+Therefore, we need a coherent legislative framework for the digital transformation regarding Business to Business relation in the industry.
+The development of interoperable, sovereign and trusted data ecosystems in Europe is a key to the shared use of high-quality and sensitive data across companies, e.g. for innovative services and AI applications.
 If this does not happen, innovative business models will not be realised in Europe due to the high level of government intervention and regulation.
 Decarbonisation of the industry can be a successful business case, as long as the regulatory framework reflects the international competition that European companies face takes into account the necessity for a level playing field.
 Thus, climate targets should be achieved as cost-efficiently as possible.
 In this spirit, the upcoming ETS revision should strive to support the competitiveness of European industry, and enhance investments in innovative technologies.
 Given the decline in the EU-wide emissions cap, industrial actors face the risk of high price levels, increased market volatility and limited liquidity, Notably, investments in necessary enabling conditions for decarbonisation must be increased.
 At the same time, predictability and regulatory stability is key to avoid market volatility and damaging the functioning of the ETS.

 Option 1: The upcoming revision should therefore ensure effective price signal, market stability, predictability and sufficient liquidity, a pragmatic and investment-compatible approach to free allocation that fosters investments in climate-friendly technologies and is fully coherent with CBAM, while safeguarding the European industrial base.